 Add the clams and cook for about 6-8 minutes.

 Meanwhile drizzle the bread slices with the rest of the olive oil and sprinkle with salt.
-Roast them directly on the oven rack until golden, about 5 mins, but keep an eye on them.
+Roast them directly on the oven rack in a preheated oven until golden, about 5 mins, but keep an eye on them.
 When done, rub the garlic clove over one side using the bread to grate it, but don’t go mad, it only needs a bit.
+Or if making it with the fries or roast potatoes, make them in advance and reheat them just before serving.

 Ladle the clams into two deep plates, sprinkle with parsley and a drizzle of olive oil.